 Check out the prices for dental care in Bogota, compared to at home.
 Plus, booking with Dental Departures’ gives you our best price guarantee, so you’ll always pay the best rates, with savings of up to 75%.

 Colombia Price (CAD $)

-There are a wide range of accommodation options in Bogota to suit all tastes, styles and budgets.
+You fill discover a wide range of accommodations options in Bogota to suit all tastes, styles and budgets.
 Plus, Bogota’s neighborhoods also offer something different.
 Chapinero is an upmarket neighborhood with a good selection of restaurants and shopping, or there’s Santa Fe, the Downtown area which is a favorite with all sorts of travelers, including those who want to soak up the sights and sounds of the city.
 Explore museums galore in the area, or take the cable car to Monserrate Mountain with its fantastic views from the top.

 Generally, yes.
 It is a welcoming, friendly city, but don’t leave your common-sense at home.
 Don’t take risks, flaunt your wealth or walk around deserted streets at night.
 Most of the tourist areas are safe, with the biggest threat, just like most major cities, coming from bag snatchers and pickpockets.

 Skilled dental training and treatment can now be found in the best clinics around the world, so there’s no need to worry too much that the dentists will be inferior to the dentists at home.
 Likewise, dental clinics that cater to international patients are modern and use the same brands and materials as your dentist at home.

 That said, research beforehand is always advisable.
 You’d want to know who is looking inside your mouth at home, and the same applies abroad.
 Obviously, at home you can ask around for recommendations, but it’s not likely to be so easy to do that when finding a dentist in Bogota.